 The Code of Conduct for Litigation Funders was published by the Civil Justice Council and launched on 23 November 2011 at the Royal Courts of Justice.
 It was the result of many months of painstaking work by a Working Party established by the Civil Justice Council with the participation of shareholders including lawyers, academics and business interests.
+The code was amended in January 2014.

 The Working Party that drafted the Code was chaired by Michael Napier CBE, QC (Hon) (Irwin Mitchell) and included Professor Rachael Mulheron (Queen Mary University of London, member of the Civil Justice Council); Timothy Mayer (Woodsford Litigation Funding Ltd); Susan Dunn (Harbour Litigation Funding Ltd); Leslie Perrin (Calunius Capital LLP, Chairman of The Association of Litigation Funders); and Rocco Pirozzolo (QBE).